 Our Analysis and Test Results

-Anmeate appears to owned by the same parent company as Hello Baby.
+Anmeate appears to be owned by the same parent company as Hello Baby.
 The two websites have the same product descriptions and lineup with virtually identical products with different names.
-Their about us page is identical and we suspect you'll find the same customer support for either company.
+Their about us page is identical, and we suspect you'll find the same customer support for either company.

 Audio / Visual

-The Anmeate SM24 offers average results for both audio and visual quality and clarity.
-The audio has a maximum decibel level of 82.4 with clarity peaking at around 82.
+The Anmeate SM24 offers average results for audio and visual quality and clarity.
+The audio has a maximum decibel level of 82.4, with clarity peaking at around 82.
 It features sound activations with an eco-mode that turns off after about 15 seconds of no sound.
 It has three settings, low, mid, and high (eco).
-The sound is hollow overall and there is some rattle to it, but it is still better sound than that offered by the majority of the video competition.
-It also has sound activation/filtering that helps keep your bedroom quiet when the baby is quiet and it seems to work well in our tests.
+The sound is hollow overall, and there is some rattle to it, but it is still better than that offered by most of the video competition.
+It also has sound activation/filtering that helps keep your bedroom quiet when the baby is quiet, and it seems to work well in our tests.

 The video quality for the Anmeate SM24 is on par with most of the dedicated competition.
-None of the dedicated monitors could compete with the Wi-Fi options which offered excellent visuals that were similar to real life and have the clarity to see breathing and open eyes.
+None of the dedicated monitors could compete with the WiFi options, which offered excellent visuals similar to real life and had the clarity to see breathing and open eyes.
 The SM24 is somewhat fuzzy and lacks color trueness in daylight images with a slight green tint overall.
-The lack of clarity gets worse in night vision with a bright spot in the center and little visuals around the perimeter.
+The lack of clarity worsens night vision with a bright spot in the center and little visuals around the perimeter.
 As the zoom feature is digital-only, it only makes things worse.
-The parent screen is so small, this also contributes to the lack of details you will be able to see.
+The parent screen is so small; this also contributes to the lack of details you will see.

 Ease of Use

 The Anmeate SM24 earned an average result for ease of use.
 It isn't hard to use, but there isn't much going on here either.
 Set up is simple and the camera and parent unit automatically pair when plugged in.